Anuragjuneja/Stock_Analysis/README.md

 - MAHLIFE
 - ADANIGREEN

-The optimization ensures that the sum of weights equals 1 and that all weights are non-negative, aiming for an optimal balance between risk and return.
+The optimization ensures that the sum of weights equals 1, with all weights being non-negative, to strike a balance between risk and return.

 ## Results
-For each stock, the project outputs:
+For each stock, the project provides:
-- The RMSE of the model.
+- The RMSE of the LSTM model.
-- A plot of the actual vs. predicted prices.
+- A plot comparing actual vs. predicted prices.
 - The number of matching trends for the last 50 days.
-- The next day's predicted price.
+- The predicted price for the next day.
-- Optimized Portfolio of above shares.
+- An optimized portfolio of the listed stocks.